tridionation/TridionBluePrint/README.md

 There are a lot of places where Tridion structure and configuration is difficult to surface that can be resolved by integrating with MS Office.

-The presentation will show automated techniques using PowerShell to visualise Tridion information in MS Excel and MS Visio.
+The presentation shows automated techniques using PowerShell to visualise Tridion information in MS Excel and MS Visio.
-This automatically producesTridion Blue Prints as Visio Diagrams, creating individual blueprint diagrams targeting
+This automatically produces Tridion Blue Prints as Visio Diagrams, creating individual blueprint diagrams targeting
 + the whole organisation
 + individual Business Units
 + individual Publications